Reference

 Route Registry

-import { DirectAdapter } from '@routecraft/routecraft'
+import { ADAPTER_DIRECT_REGISTRY } from '@routecraft/routecraft'

 craft()

-description: 'Fetch and summarize web content from URL',
+.description('Fetch and summarize web content from URL')

-schema: z.object({ url: z.string().url() }),
+.input({ body: z.object({ url: z.string().url() }) })

 .process(fetchAndSummarize)

-// Later, query discoverable routes from context
+// Later, query registered routes from context

 const ctx = await new ContextBuilder().routes(...).build()